-Let us see how to design a basic Snake Game which provides the following functionalities:
+Let us see how to design a basic Snake Game that provides the following functionalities:

-• When snake crosses itself, the game will over.
+- When the snake crosses itself, the game will be over.

 This question is asked in interviews to Judge the Object-Oriented Design skill of a candidate.
 So, first of all, we should think about the classes.